Tanishk-11/AmbedkarGPT-Intern-Task/README.md

 This application requires the Ollama service to be running locally.

-Install Ollama: Download and install the application from ollama.ai.
+Install Ollama: Download and install the application from https://ollama.ai/

 Run Ollama: Ensure the Ollama application is running in the background.